dholzmueller/pytabkit/README.md

       not ignoring boolean columns by default but treating them as categorical.
     - Added Ensemble_HPO_Classifier and Ensemble_HPO_Regressor.
+- v1.1.3:
+  - Fixed a bug where the categorical encoding was incorrect if categories were missing in the training or validation set.
+The bug affected XGBoost and potentially many other models except RealMLP.
+  - Scikit-learn interfaces now accept and auto-detect categorical datatypes (category, string, object) in dataframes.
 - v1.1.2:
     - Some compatibility improvements for scikit-learn 1.6 (but disabled 1.6 since skorch is not compatible with it).